UQComputingSociety/constitution/constitution.md

 9.5 If a member of the Management Committee fails to attend any meetings of the Management Committee for three (3) consecutive calendar months in which at least one (1) quorate meeting was held in each calendar month, that person's membership of the Management Committee shall be terminated.

-9.6 There is no right of appeal against a member's removal from the Management Committee under this section.
+9.6 There is no right of appeal against a member's removal from the Management Committee under this Section.

 ## 10 Vacancies on Management Committee